cmackeen/exafsbk/README.md

 The -es flag must be followed by the edge energy of your simulated interefering edge (in eV).
 That is, the lower energy edge.

+Symbolic linking works for universal use on a unix system.

 #Pre_edge bleed: EXAFS bg from conflicting absoprtion edges